swati-dontamsetti/javascript-challenge/README.md

 ### Added Feature
 If the user enters an invalid date, or a date not it the dataset, a pop-up appears that asks them to try another value.
 <br><br>![alert](Images/webpage3.png)

+### Level 2: Multiple Search Categories (Optional)

+* Complete all of Level 1 criteria.

+* Using multiple `input` tags and/or select dropdowns, write JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns:

+  1. `date/time`
+  2. `city`
+  3. `state`
+  4. `country`
+  5. `shape`

 - - -
 ### The Webpage
 **Regular:<br>![small](Images/webpage.png)<br>